 Are you a resident of San Antonio?
 We would lay money that you have not heard all the ghost stories we tell on the River City Ghosts tour of your fair city.
 Maybe you heard only some of the stories or got a slightly different version.

 Being a tourist in your own town is a great way to break out of the normal routine of life, support some local businesses, and try something new.
-Our tour starts and ends at the corner of Crockett Street and North St Mary’s Street, we will doubtlessly visit some locations you may have driven past, but do you know their history?
-Are you familiar with the stories of the haunting of the Empire theatre, can you tell people why they might have their arm grabbed by a shabbily dressed man asking for twenty-five cents?
+All tours start and end at the corner of Crockett Street and North St Mary’s Street, we will doubtlessly visit some locations you may have driven past, but do you know their history?
+Are you familiar with the stories of the haunting of the Empire theatre?
+Can you tell people why they might have their arm grabbed by a shabbily dressed man asking for twenty-five cents?

-Imagine the rich and spooky tales you will be able to relate to the next out of town visitors you welcome to beautiful San Antonio if you have the memorable and entertaining stories form River City Ghosts under your belt.
+Imagine the rich and spooky tales you will be able to relate to the next out-of-town visitors you welcome to beautiful San Antonio if you have the memorable and entertaining stories from River City Ghosts under your belt.